-Time: 25 minutes for power point presentation and 20 minutes for questions and discussion, total 45 minutes
+Time: 25 min. for pp presentation and 20 min. for questions and discussion, total 45 minutes

 Computer, projector, cards

 In case that there is no facility to use a computer and projector, you can prepare your presentation on a flipchart